Evaluation of The Global Challenges Research Fund (GCRF) – Foundation Stage

 BEIS has selected Itad, with the support of Technopolis and the Policy Institute of Kings College London, to deliver the Foundation stage of the evaluation of GCRF.
 This entails developing a Theory of Change (ToC) for the GCRF, conducting a process evaluation of initial activities and then, building on this work, designing an evaluation strategy and framework for 2018-2022.
 The purpose of the foundation study is to enable an international best practice evaluation of GCRF which includes seeking to build a shared sense of ownership by BEIS and the delivery partners of the theory of change and the performance criteria.

-A team of high-level specialists, led by an Itad non-executive director, is delivering the evaluation, which is made up of three components:
+A team of high-level specialists, led by an Itad partner, is delivering the evaluation, which is made up of three components:

 - Create a framework: The team has built on an initial ToC, developed by BEIS and DPs, to provide a framework for assessing progress and achievements, mapped the causal chain of events and assumptions that underpin GCRF, and ensured that DPs share a common understanding of GCRF’s intended logic, aims and objectives.
 As well as providing the basis for a common understanding of GCRF, the ToC underpins the evaluation strategy and framework.

 - Process evaluation: To examine how GCRF priorities have been progressed in terms of the types of activity, thematic focus and geographies of partnerships launched to date; explore how the calls have operated in practice, gathering lessons learned to feed into the evolution of GCRF policy and the design of future calls.
 This analysis is based on evaluation questions which cover the six main components of GCRF.